ferd/erlpass/README.markdown

 ## Build Instructions ##

 You need to have rebar installed.
-Call `rebar get-deps && rebar compile`.
+Call `./rebar get-deps && ./rebar compile`.

 ## How do I use this ##